Harald Edinger

 About

-Prior to academia, I worked in management consulting and European financial regulation.
+Before transitioning to academia, I worked in management consulting and European financial regulation.

 Educational background